Made in India Suzuki Gixxer 250, Gixxer SF 250 launched in Australia. Here’s how much it costs

 Suzuki launched the Gixxer 250 and Gixxer SF 250 motorcycles in Australia recently.
 Both bikes are made in India and exported to the land down under.
 The Suzuki Gixxer 250 is priced at $6,490 (approx. ₹3.47 lakh), while the Suzuki Gixxer SF 250 is priced at $6,790 (approx. ₹3.63 lakh) in Australia.
 That’s a substantial price hike of about ₹1.2 lakh for the Gixxer 250 twins when compared to the India-spec motorcycle.

 The Suzuki Gixxer 250 motorcycles share the same underpinnings and differ only in styling.
 The Gixxer 250 is a naked streetfighter, the Gixxer SF 250 gets a full fairing.
 Both bikes get a muscular fuel tank, LED headlamp and taillight cluster, split seats and an upright riding posture.
 The headlamp design is different though on either motorcycle.
-The bikes also feature a fully digital instrument console that does not get Bluetooth connectivity and turn-by-turn navigation.
+The bikes also feature a fully digital instrument console with Bluetooth connectivity and turn-by-turn navigation.

 Also Read : 2023 KTM 250 Duke vs Suzuki Gixxer 250: Price and specifications comparison